-The Australian Shepherd is a beautiful and confident dog who has plenty of energy.
+The Australian Shepherd is a beautiful, confident dog with plenty of energy.
 And what better way to burn his excess energy off than with dog toys?
 There are some dog owners out there who think that dog toys are just for fun.
 But they are much more than that!
-Dog toys are a necessity for a happy mind, and overall, a happy pup.
+Dog toys are a necessity for a happy mind and, overall, a happy pup.
 So, we’re really glad that you are here.
 We are ready to help find the best toys for Australian Shepherds and have done the research for you.

 Like us humans, every Australian Shepherd is unique and has different tastes when it comes to playtime.
 So, regardless of whether your Aussie is a chewer, a fetcher, or an intellectual problem solver, we’ve got a toy here for every man and his Aussie.
 Our selection consists of highly rated dog toys made by well-known brands, so you can be sure that they are safe for your dog.
 And lots of fun to match his personality.

-So, whether you’re here for the recommendations, or you’re here because you need guidance on how to pick the best toy for your Aussie, we’ve got it covered.
+So, whether you’re here for the recommendations or because you need guidance on picking the best toy for your Aussie, we’ve got it covered.
 Let’s dive in and help you find the perfect toys for your Aussie!

 First and foremost, the type of toy you choose is one of the most important things to think about.
 For example, many senior dogs don’t play with balls or sticks, so there’s no point in wasting money on these toy types.
 Instead, if your dog loves to chew, you may end up with a bucket full of chew toys.
 That might seem boring to some dogs, but it might be perfect for yours.